Zeeeepa/xyops/docs/scaling.md

 ## Increase Node.js Memory

-xyOps honors the `NODE_MAX_MEMORY` environment variable to set Node’s old‑space heap size (default 4096 MB).
+xyOps honors the `NODE_MAX_MEMORY` environment variable to set Node's old‑space heap size (default 4096 MB).

 - Example: `export NODE_MAX_MEMORY=8192` before starting xyOps (or `-e NODE_MAX_MEMORY=8192` for Docker).
 - Leave headroom for the OS, filesystem cache, and any external daemons.
-On an instance with 16 GB RAM, an 8–12 GB heap is typical depending on other workloads.
+On an instance with 16 GB RAM, an 8-12 GB heap is typical depending on other workloads.
 - Monitor RSS vs. heap usage over time and adjust conservatively to avoid swapping.

 ## Increase Storage RAM Cache